 Learning and teaching

-As a student at QMUL-ULIP, you will play an active part in your acquisition of skills and knowledge.
-Teaching is by a mixture of small group seminars and Learning Labs.
-The seminars are designed to generate informed discussion around set topics, and may involve student presentations, group exercise and role-play as well as open discussion.
+As a student at ULIP, you will play an active part in your acquisition of skills and knowledge.
+You’ll receive approximately seven to nine hours of weekly contact time, in the form of formal lectures and small group seminars.
+The seminars are designed to generate informed discussion around set topics, and may involve student presentations, group exercises and role-play as well as open discussion.

 For every hour spent in seminars you will be expected to complete a further 2-3 hours of independent study.
 Your individual study time could be spent preparing for, or following up on formal study sessions; reading; producing written work; completing projects; and revising for examinations.
 The direction of your individual study will be guided by the formal study sessions you attend, along with your reading lists and assignments.
 However, we expect you to demonstrate an active role in your own learning by reading widely and expanding your own knowledge, understanding and critical ability.